 Archetype: Mother, Healer

 Summer phase is when things begin to heat up – literally and metaphorically.
-This is third week of the menstrual cycle, where ovulation occurs.
+This is the third week of the menstrual cycle, where ovulation occurs.

-A woman with a 29.5 day cycle may ovulate on the 14th day, though some will ovulate a bit earlier or later.
+A woman with a 29.5-day cycle may ovulate on the 14th day, though some will ovulate a bit earlier or later.
 I ovulate on day 17 for example, and my cycle varies from 29.5 to 33 days.
 During the summer phase or mother phase, a woman’s energy is more expressive and outward.
-She may feel more social, and this is a great time to focus on community building, nurturing relationships, hosting, cooking or being of service for others.
+She may feel more social, and this is a great time to focus on community building, nurturing relationships, hosting, cooking or being of service to others.
 Summer week is the most enjoyable time for taking care of children, offering friends support and having lots of delicious sex with your partner, with caution of course, because while pleasure is heightened at this time, so is your fertility.
-Oh and by the way, some research suggests that ovulation is the best time to ask for what you want – whether that be from your partner, or asking for a raise at work.
+Oh, and by the way, some research suggests that ovulation is the best time to ask for what you want – whether that be from your partner, or asking for a raise at work.

-Keywords/Phrases: outward and expressive, flirty, creative, playful, community focused, relationship building, service, nurturing, love-making, creating, building, holding space for others.
+Keywords/Phrases: outward and expressive, flirty, creative, playful, community-focused, relationship building, service, nurturing, love-making, creating, building, holding space for others.

 Archetype: Wild Woman/Priestess/Enchantress